Planning Your Distribution Strategy

 No Account and Contact Linking

-Creating portals without linking them to Accounts and Contacts when sharing to specific relationships means you lose valuable tracking and analytics.
+The problem: Creating external portals without linking them to Accounts and Contacts when sharing to specific relationships means you lose valuable tracking and analytics.

-Better approach: Link Accounts and Contacts when creating portals for known relationships (partners, agencies, specific prospects, clients).
-For lead generation portals with broad access, focus on capturing visitor emails instead.
+Better approach: Link Accounts and Contacts when creating external portals for known relationships.
+For lead generation portals, focus on capturing visitor emails instead.

 Creating Portals Without Strategy

-Admins often create Portals reactively-someone asks for access, so a Portal is quickly created without considering naming, settings, or long-term management.
+The problem: Admins create Portals reactively without considering naming, settings, or long-term management.

 Better approach: Define Portal types and naming conventions upfront.
 Create Portals deliberately based on established templates and patterns.